-The following BCI action items should be addressed at the Depot to identify and fill data gaps and continue the environmental restoration process:
+The following BCT action items should be addressed at the Depot to identify and fill data gaps and continue the environmental restoration process:

 - Complete an enhanced bioremediation treatability study.
 This effort is to determine appropriate locations and nutrients for the selected groundwater alternative, enhanced bioremediation. - Complete Long Term Operational Area (LTOA) groundwater and soil sampling.

-This effort is to provide sufficient data to implement the selected groundwater remedy, including long-term monitoring, and to determine if additional soil.

-remedies are necessary to remove potential sources of groundwater contamination
+This effort is to provide sufficient data to implement the selected groundwater remedy, including long-term monitoring, and to determine if additional soil remedies are necessary to remove potential sources of groundwater contamination.

-• Evaluate the results of this fieldwork prior to the design/implementation of the preferred groundwater alternative.
+- Confirm locations and contents of Dunn Field disposal sites and conduct a zerovalent iron pilot test. - Evaluate the results of this fieldwork prior to the design/implementation of the preferred alternatives.